 The scope of our audit was influenced by our application of materiality.
 An audit is designed to obtain reasonable assurance whether the financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
-They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+They are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.

 Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out in the table below.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate, on the financial statements as a whole.

-Overall materiality TT\$2,011,000 How we determined it 5% of the average profit before tax for each of the last 3 years.
-Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which is within a range of acceptable benchmarks.
+Overall materiality TTD\$1,240,000 How we determined it 5% of the average profit before tax for the last 3 years Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
+We chose 5% which is within a range of acceptable benchmark thresholds and used average profit before tax for the last 3 years due to the volatility of earnings.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above TT\$100,600, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above TT\$62,000, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.